cthoenes/azure-coredns-forwarder-sample/README.md

     }
   }
 ````
-Afterward you can use AZ CLI to deploy to your Subscription.
+Afterwards, you can use AZ CLI to deploy it to your Azure subscription.
 Make sure you are logged on and the correct subscription is set.

 ```shell
 az deployment sub create --location <yourPreferredLocation> --template-file ./iac/main.bicep --parameters @parameterFile.json